 Ever wanted to try your hand at being a knight of Winterfell?
 Well, this is the next best thing, and contains zero risk of death!
 Learn medieval and Renaissance sword fighting techniques from trained experts, then practice your new skills in a controlled environment.
-If you’re really keen, sign up to LLA’s annual 2 Days of the Blade event (1-2 June 2019) to learn from some of the world’s finest instructors.

 Explore Warwick Castle’s bloody history with a tour around the Castle Dungeon.
 With immersive sets, costumed actors and gross-out special effects; it’s definitely not for the faint-hearted.
 Complete your trip to Warwick with a royal-calibre stay in one of the Tower Suites.
 Spend the night in style, and imagine yourself as a lord or lady of Westeros with your own private floor in the 14th century tower, complete with a four-poster king-size bed draped in regal tapestries.

 Sherwood Forest was supposedly home to Robin Hood and his Merry Men, making it a great place to pick up some skills with a bow and arrow.
 Located just a few miles north of Nottingham, Adrenalin Jungle in Sherwood Forest has everything you need to go from zero to archery hero.
 Under the guidance of trained professionals, you’ll learn how to load, aim and fire a bow, before unleashing your new talents on a row of targets downrange.